Accelerated Test-Time Scaling with Model-Free Speculative Sampling: Experiments

 \paragraph{Effect of stochastic drafting.} In \Cref{tab:sampling}, we compare three drafting approaches: deterministic drafting, basic stochastic drafting (using PyTorch's multinomial sampling), and our optimized stochastic drafting with Gumbel-Top-K. For fair comparison, we separately perform tree optimization for determinisic drafting and stochastic drafting.
 Stochastic drafting consistently achieves higher acceptance lengths across all tasks, resulting in improved throughput compared to deterministic drafting.
 Our Gumbel-Top-K optimization further improves performance by maintaining similar acceptance lengths while significantly reducing latency, leading to even higher throughput.

 \paragraph{Effect of tree optimization.} In \Cref{tab:treeopt}, we showcase the effectiveness of our tree optimization technique.
-Specifically, we compare the performance of a heuristic tree originally used by Token Recycle \citep{luo2024turning} with our tree, optimized on the AIME-2024 dataset.
-The results demonstrates that the optimized tree improves performance on both AIME-2024 and GPQA-Diamond, showcasing that the optimization not only works for the dataset in the same domain, but also generatlizes to out-of-domain (OOD) tasks.
+We compare the performance of a heuristic tree originally used by Token Recycle \citep{luo2024turning} with our tree, optimized on the AIME-2024 dataset.
+The results demonstrates that the optimized tree improves performance on both AIME-2024 and GPQA-Diamond, showcasing that the optimization not only works within the same dataset, but also generatlizes to out-of-domain (OOD) tasks.

 \paragraph{Tree structure analysis.} We analyze how different drafting approaches lead to different optimal tree structures by comparing trees optimized for \mname versus Token Recycle.
 As shown in \Cref{fig:tree_structure}, the tree optimized for \mname reaches greater depths, extending to 13 levels compared to 7 levels in the Token Recycle-optimized tree.
 This difference likely stems from \mname's higher acceptance rate, which favors deeper, narrower tree structures under the same tree size budget.